Tulum Airport Opens for Business

 The best attractions in the Tulum area:

-You would be forgiven for never leaving the enclave of your resort, but if you’re feeling adventurous, you have plenty of options in Tulum.
+You would be forgiven for never leaving the enclave of your all-inclusive resort, but if you’re feeling adventurous, you have plenty of options in Tulum.
 The beachside Tulum ruins (also known as Playa Ruinas) are well worth a visit, as are the Coba ruins if you don’t mind a bit of a jungle trek or cycle.
 Exploring the Sian Ka’an Biosphere Reserve yields all manner of flora and fauna and the Cenote Caracol caves are a bit of a hidden gem.
 And if you’ve never been before, a day trip to Chichen Itza is always worth it, if you would like to tick off another World Wonder.

 Don’t Miss: